scriptingislife/insight/README.md

 # insight

  Identifying a host with just an IP or domain name is nearly impossible.
 Insight searches several online services for information about a host.
-It pulls service and location data from [Shodan](https://www.shodan.io/), certificate data from [Censys](https://censys.io/), and queries [GreyNoise](https://greynoise.io/) just to name a few.
+It pulls service and location data from [Shodan](https://www.shodan.io/), certificate data from [Censys](https://censys.io/), and spam/reputation data from [Talos](https://www.talosintelligence.com/) just to name a few.

 ## Background